Peru Culinary Tour

 As we sip some Pisco Sours and prepare our own ceviche and other Peruvian trademark dishes, Penelope will masterfully guide us through certain aspects of Peruvian history that can be best, and maybe even only, explained through the country´s world-class gastronomy.
 Return to the hotel.

 In the evening, transfer to Cala Restaurant for dinner.
-Here, Peru´s ample seafood variety is prepared using a masterful blend of Peruvian and Mediterranean styles.
+Here, Peru's ample seafood variety is prepared using a masterful blend of Peruvian and Mediterranean styles.
+Overnight in Lima.

 DAY 4 LIMA / SACRED VALLEY B/L